WillUHD/PoseMario/README.md

 ![deprecated](https://img.shields.io/badge/⚠️DEPRECATED!-secretMessage!!!?color=orange)

 > [!warning]
 > This branch is **deprecated** and no longer actively maintained!!
 >
 > (it works, but I won't be touching it, so feel free to pr if you have a fix)
+>
+> refer to the [main branch](https://github.com/WillUHD/PoseMario) written in java for the latest updates.

 (make sure you've `cd`'d into the src directory!)